 When you’re suffering from the minor discomforts of pregnancy, it’s normal to look for ways to relax.
 And a soak in a hot tub might sound like the perfect way to ease your aches and pains.
-But is it safe for you and your developing baby?
+But it may not be the safest for you and your developing baby.

 Here’s what you need to know about the risks of using hot tubs while pregnant and some better alternatives.